UK's Johnson toughens Huawei rhetoric: talks of 'hostile state vendors'

 Asked if the security law would influence Britain's decision on whether or not to restrict Huawei, Johnson said: "I'm not going to get drawn into Sinophobia because I'm not a Sinophobe."
 "On Huawei, the position is very, very simple," he told reporters.
 "I do want to see our critical national infrastructure properly protected from hostile state vendors, so we need to strike that balance and that's what we'll do."

-Huawei, considered a "high risk vendor" by Britain, was granted a limited role in building the country's 5G networks in January, after the government said it could manage the risks.
+Huawei considered a "high risk vendor" by Britain, was granted a limited role in building the country's 5G networks in January, after the government said it could manage the risks.
+It was excluded from the data-heavy core and its involvement was capped at 35%.
 The decision dismayed the United States, which has said Beijing could use Huawei's telecoms equipment to spy.
 Huawei has repeatedly denied the claims and says Washington is gripped by anti-Chinese hysteria.

-TRUMP VS HUAWEI The U.S. intensified its battle against the company in May when it further restricted Huawei's ability to source the advanced microchip technology it needs to produce its telecoms equipment and smartphones.
+TRUMP VS HUAWEI The U.S. intensified its battle in May when it restricted Huawei's ability to source the microchip technology it needs to produce its telecoms equipment and smartphones.

+Huawei said it was investing billions of pounds in Britain to make Johnson's vision of a "connected Kingdom" a reality.
+"We have been in the UK for 20 years and remain focused on working with our customers and the government to ensure the country gets the jobs and economic growth created by 5G as quickly as possible," said vice-president Victor Zhang.

-But China's parliament passed national security legislation for Hong Kong on Tuesday.
-Britain, which had promised to consider an international response if China imposed the law, said the move was grave and that its decision on what to do would come later.
+China's parliament passed national security legislation for Hong Kong on Tuesday.
+Britain, which had promised to consider an international response if China imposed the law, said it was a grave move.

 ALSO READ